koykov/decoder/readme.md

 	_ "https://github.com/koykov/decoder_vector"
 )
 ```
-and vector's [features](https://github.com/koykov/decoder_vector) will be available inside templates.
+and vector's [features](https://github.com/koykov/decoder_vector) will be available inside decoders.

 Feel free to develop your own extensions.
 Strongly recommend to register new modifiers using namespaces, like
 [this](https://github.com/koykov/decoder_vector/blob/master/init.go#L15).